ean3ena/ean3ena/README.md

 Junior Java-developer
 --------------
-I am a beginner Java developer
+I am a beginner Java developer.
+I like to study, gain new knowledge and skills.
+I really like to create something new and useful.

 [My CV on Hexlet](https://cv.hexlet.io/ru/resumes/9699)